githubixx/ansible-role-docker/README.md

   "mtu": "1472"
 ```

 The settings for `dockerd` daemon defined in `dockerd_settings` can be overriden by defining a variable called `dockerd_settings_user`.
 You can also add additional settings by using this variable.
-E.g. to override `mtu` default value and add `debug` add the following settings to `group_vars/all.yml` or `group_vars/k8s.yml` or where ever it fit's best for you:
+E.g. to override `mtu` default value and add `debug` add the following settings to `group_vars/all.yml` or where ever it fit's best for you:

 ```
 dockerd_settings_user: